 WIF provides up to $7,000 for group projects and $5,000 for individual projects.
 Funding can be used for supplies and expenses to implement the project.
 Additionally, some of the WIF awards can be designated as a tuition scholarship.
 The amount of scholarship varies based on the length of the WIF project.

 When do WIF projects get implemented?

 WIF recipients can have a semester-long project or a project that spans multiple semesters.
 Projects may start in the summer and must be completed by summer 2023.

 Any undergraduate student with sophomore standing and a GPA of 2.0 or higher can apply for a WIF.
 Students must be enrolled and maintain undergraduate status through the duration of project implementation.
 Each student can only receive a single WIF award.

 There is no “one size fits all” approach to adapting WIF projects due to the impacts of the COVID-19 pandemic.
 WIF recipients are listening to their community partners and following University guidelines to create virtual and no-contact activities to meet their WIF project goals.

 Where and when can you learn more about WIF?

-The Morgridge Center for Public Service will be holding an information session on Nov.
-2 from 5:30–6:30 p.m.
-The session will be held virtually.
+The Morgridge Center for Public Service, located in the Red Gym, will be holding in-person information sessions on Oct.
+19 from 3-4 p.m. and Nov.
+3 from 1-2 p.m. in the Round Room.
+A virtual information session will be held via Zoom on Oct.
+25 from 5-6 p.m.
 For any further questions or information, contact Laura Livingston.